jerousseau/terraform-provider-scaleway/docs/resources/domain_record.md

     - `data` - (Required) The data of the view record

-- `weighted` - (Optional) You provide a list of IPs with their corresponding `weights These weights are used to proportionally direct requests to each IP.
+- `weighted` - (Optional) You provide a list of IPs with their corresponding weights.
+These weights are used to proportionally direct requests to each IP.
 Depending on the weight of a record more or fewer requests are answered with its related IP compared to the others in the list. *(Can be more than 1)* [Documentation and usage example](https://www.scaleway.com/en/docs/scaleway-dns/#-Weight-Records)
     - `ip` - (Required) The weighted IP
     - `weight` - (Required) The weight of the IP